Kanchenjunga Circuit Trek

 Guide, Porter, and Luggage during the Kanchenjunga Trek

 The guide and porter are more important in the Kanchenjunga trek.
 This trekking trail is a restricted region in Nepal.
 If you do not have a guide, you won’t be able to get a Kanchenjunga virgin trekking permit.
-If there are more than 8 trekkers during the journey of Kanchanjanga, you need to add an extra guide.
+If there are more than 8 trekkers during the journey to Kanchanjanga, you need to add an extra guide.

 Porter is not included in our Kanchenjunga circuit trek package.
 If you need a porter, our company will arrange it.
 There is one porter for every two persons carrying up to 20 kg during the journey.
 If the porter has to carry more than 20 kg, you will pay extra money.